In ‘13 Things We Wish We Knew Before Sailing to Indonesia‘, we talk about things that can be prepared for and other things that are just nice to know.

 For those with manual windlass’ or no winch at all, this can greatly limit your options for anchorages.

-Generally we drop in nothing more than 25 meters.
-Most of our anchorages having been around the 20 meter mark.
+Generally, we drop in nothing more than 25 meters.
+Most of our anchorages have been around the 20-meter mark.

 Anchor rope